-BackFit Health + Spine, we are fully committed to giving our patients the best care through our chiropractor and our chiropractic staff.
-We offer not only a full range of all chiropractic services and physiotherapy services, we also offer spinal decompression therapy of the non-surgical type.
-The Frequently Asked Questions list below will explain everything you might want to know about spinal decompression as a new patient.
+At BackFit Health + Spine, we are fully committed to giving our patients the best chiropractic care.Not only do we offer a full range of chiropractic and physiotherapy services, we also offer non-surgical spinal decompression therapy.
+The Frequently Asked Questions listed below will help explain what you, as a new patient, may want to know about spinal decompression therapy.

 Why Non-Surgical Spinal Decompression is Different

 Many people confuse surgical spinal decompression with our non-surgical approach.
-Non-surgical decompression is a 100 percent non-invasive method of spinal therapy that is designed to relieve a number of different pain complaints.
-Patients will never be under anesthesia and won’t undergo painful operative techniques with non-surgical decompression.
+Non-surgical decompression is a 100% non-invasive method of spinal therapy designed to treat a variety of pain complaints.
+Patients will never be under anesthesia or undergo painful operative techniques with non-surgical decompression.

 When Do You Need This Type of Treatment?

 This treatment may be prescribed at any time after an injury, particularly in situations such as auto accidents.
-The chiropractor may choose to begin with the decompression treatment from the outset, or it may be started after traditional chiropractic adjustments are not found to be successful.
+The chiropractor may choose to begin with the decompression treatment from the outset, or it may be started after traditional chiropractic adjustments prove unsuccessful.